DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 8 - Software Development Security.md

   * **_Dynamic Testing (DAST)_**
     * done in a runtime environment

-### Code Repositories
+### Code Security

+* **_Code Signing_**
+  * confirms authenticity of developers code
+  * use crypto function to digitally sign their code with their own private key, and then browsers can use the developers public key to verify that the signature is authentic
+  * does guarantee it came from the original source
+  * does not guarantee that their is no malicious code
+* **_Code Reuse_**
+  * use of third-party libraries and SDKs
+  * shared modules
+  * libraries, sdks and modules should be scanned and vetted before integrating into any system code
+* **_Code Repositories_**
   * central storage point for developers to collaborate on source code.
   * GitHub, BitBucket, SourForge also provides bug tracking, webhosting, release management, and communications functions that support software development
     * often integrate with code management tools
       * `git tool`
   * should not store sensitive information (i.e, secrets, api keys, etc)
+  * avoids _dead code_, in use code but no body owns it
+  * follow proper release management
+* **_Source Code Comments_**
+  * proper code documentation that make it easy for anyone to understand what is happening
+  * also helps onboard new members
+* **_Error Handling_**
+  * try/catch
+  * logging errors minimizing in production environments (only log the exception message or custom message and not the stack trace or entire log)
+* **_Memory Management_**
+  * watch for _resource exhaustion_/_memory leaks_ of memory, storage, etc
+  * _Pointers_
+    * area of memory that stores an address of another location in memory
+    * _Dereferening_ occurs when an application needs to access to the location of an object it follows the pointer and access teh memory referenced they the pointer address
+    * _NULL_ pointer exception occurs when an application tries to dereference a pointer that is NULL

 ## 8.3 - Assess the effectiveness of software security